 - Point Cedar Mine Trail – Tiffany’s Bed and Breakfast: a short walk back in our woods will lead you to a hill with the remains of this copper, lead and silver mine.
 In the early 1900’s, this mine was quite an operation.
 The building burned down in 1970, but the concrete piers still remain on the hillside above a burbling creek.
 There are several other old logging paths throughout our woods that you can explore during your stay.

 Reserve your room at Tiffany’s Bed and Breakfast today, and don’t forget to select your special or package during the booking process!
-Our “Unplug and Unwind” package includes 2 tickets to Garvan Woodland Gardens, along with a spa basket filled with locally made bath products.
+Our “Unplug and Unwind” package includes 2 tickets to Garvan Woodland Gardens, along with a S’Mores kit to enjoy at the fire pit.
 Our “Massage Package” with a couples massage and dinner voucher will be the perfect ending to a hiking vacation in Hot Springs, Arkansas!